MIvoter: Building our Seats & Incumbents Database from Election data

 Usage example:

-8. Phase 7: Add any missing term lengths, and (where possible) missing 'voteFor' values.
+9. Phase 8: Add any missing term lengths.
 We have multiple sources of office term lengths:

 1. Sometimes the raw election data contains it.